trust-net/dag-documentation/README.md

 ### Background
 * Let there be a submitter with latest transaction T(N-1) known at peers P1, P2, P3 and P4
-* submitter submits double spending transactions with Seq N, lets call them T(N)-1 and T(N)-2, at peers P1 and P2
+* submitter submits double spending transactions with Seq N at peers P1 and P2, lets call these double spending transactions as T(N)-1 and T(N)-2,
 * P1 accepts T(N)-1 as valid and broadcasts to network
 * P2 accepts T(N)-2 as valid and broadcasts to network
 * submitter submits T(N+1) on peer P1